• Art magazine

 Famous oil painting part 2 - places 26 to 50

-• The 21 most popular paintings for reproductions of oil pictures of the old masters
+• The 21 most popular paintings for reproductions of oil paintings by the old masters

-The 21 most popular paintings for reproductions of oil pictures of the old masters
+The 21 most popular paintings for reproductions of oil paintings by the old masters

 • You can find abstract and figurative oil painting in impressive quality in the Kunstplaza online gallery